tremby/pulse-volume/README.md

   pulse-volume.py
   ```

-- Toggle the mute status of the default sink:
+- Toggle the mute status of the default sink and show a notification:

   ```
-  pulse-volume.py --toggle
+  pulse-volume.py --toggle --notify
   ```

 - Mute the default sink: